karanxgill/AllHoursCafe/README.md

 ## Acknowledgements
 - Images from Unsplash
 - Icons from Font Awesome
-- Developed by All Hours Cafe Team
+- Developed by Karanbeer Singh